hezweb/web/games/schedule.md

 ### Brutal DOOM: Nordic Nightmare Edition
 - **Time**: Fridays 21:00 UTC+2
 - **Description**: Co-op survival playthrough of the entire DOOM 1 campaign, with the [Brutal DOOM](https://www.moddb.com/mods/brutal-doom)  mod and 7 times the normal amount of damage to the player.
-The server was started on Episode 1 Map 1, and we're playing through the entire campaign in order.

 ## DOOM 2
 ### No Scheduled Sessions